Meet the Command Staff

 Captain Brian Richards

 Captain Brian Richards began his career at the Sarpy County Sheriff's Office in October 1989.
 He is assigned to the Administrative Division.
-He commands Professional Standards, Policy, CALEA and the Training Unit.
-He is also the Project Manager for the construction of the new Sarpy County Jail.
+He commands the Investigations Division.
+He was the Project Manager for the construction of the new Sarpy County Jail.
 He graduated from the Nebraska Law Enforcement Academy in October 1990.
 Captain Richards graduated from Bellevue University with a Bachelor of Science degree in Criminal Justice Administration.

 During Capt.
 Richards' tenure, he has worked in various divisions of the Sheriff's Office, including the Road Patrol, Narcotics, Investigations, and Jail.
 He also served on the Emergency Service Unit for eight years and as the Adjunct High-Risk Incident Commander.
 Capt.
 Richards was the project manager for the new Sarpy County Correctional Facility.
 He currently is assigned as the Investigations Division commander.